Help Turtles In Summer

 Where To Buy Turtle Nest Protectors

 (7) PREDATION: Turtles exhibit nest site fidelity.
-This means they return to the same place every year to lay their eggs or nest sites they have successfully nested at.
-Unfortunately, this makes the nests easy targets for predators that inhabit that area knowing where and when there will be a feast of turtle eggs available to them.
-With nests being destroyed year after year this can potentially stretch back decades and mean little if any chance of localized species recovery to make up for losses.
-Coupled with a location that is a hot spot for road mortality this can contribute to population declines that stand no chance of being reversed.
-For this reason, attempting to help even predated nests is important.
+This means they return to the same place yearly to lay their eggs or nest sites they have successfully nested at.
+Unfortunately, this makes the nests easy targets for predators that inhabit that area, knowing where and when a feast of turtle eggs will be available.
+Nests being destroyed year after year can stretch back decades and mean little, if any, chance of localized species recovery to compensate for losses.
+Coupled with a location that is a hot spot for road mortality, this can contribute to population declines that cannot be reversed.
+For this reason, attempting to help even predated nests is essential.

-Eggshells scattered around the ground are a telltale sign that a predator such as a raccoon, fox, skunk, mink, rodent, snake, crow, gull, etc. found a nest.
-Dogs have even been known to accidentally dig up nests and eat turtle eggs.
-If you find a predated nest on your property or during your travels it is recommended that you move the eggs shells from the immediate area they have been dug up, fill in the exposed nest, and smooth over the surface of the nest site to remove the visual cues.
-The reason for doing this is that in the feeding frenzy there is always the possibility that an egg or two might have got missed by predators.
-With the nest covered up and possibly human scent introduced at the site nature may just find a way for those one or two eggs to survive and produce hatchlings that will emerge from the nest from August to October.
+Eggshells scattered around the ground are a telltale sign that a predator, such as a raccoon, fox, skunk, mink, rodent, snake, crow, gull, etc., found a nest.
+Dogs have even been known to dig up nests and eat turtle eggs accidentally.
+Suppose you find a predated nest on your property or during your travels.
+In that case, it is recommended that you move the egg shells from the immediate area they have been dug up, fill in the exposed nest, and smooth over the surface of the nest site to remove the visual cues.
+The reason for doing this is that in the feeding frenzy, there is always the possibility that a predator might have missed an egg or two.
+With the nest covered up and possibly human scent introduced at the site, nature may find a way for those one or two eggs to survive and produce hatchlings that will emerge from the nest from August to October.

-If a nest is observed dug up with fresh eggshells on the ground mid-May to mid-July being nesting season this is a nest predators got to 'NOT' a nest that has just hatched.
-If a nest is observed dug up with eggshells on the ground August to October being the time many turtle hatchlings emerge there are a couple of different scenarios to consider.
-Firstly, the nest may have been detected and the hatchlings were eaten by the predator.
-Secondly, the outcome that is hoped for is that the hatchlings may have been able to make clean break for the water, and their nest was dug up 'AFTER' they exited the nest.
+If a nest is observed dug up with fresh eggshells on the ground, mid-May to mid-July being the nesting season, this is a nest predators got to 'NOT' a nest that has just hatched.
+If a nest is observed dug up with eggshells on the ground from August to October, when many turtle hatchlings emerge, there are a couple of scenarios to consider.
+Firstly, the nest may have been detected, and the predator may have eaten the hatchlings.
+Secondly, the outcome that is hoped for is that the hatchlings may have been able to make a clean break for the water, and their nest was dug up 'AFTER' they exited the nest.

-(8) INCUBATION PERIOD: The incubation period for turtle nests is 60 to 90 days from the day the female turtle laid her eggs (clutch).
+(8) INCUBATION PERIOD: The incubation period for turtle nests is 60 to 90 days from the day the female Turtle lays her eggs (clutch).
 This is a general guideline.
-When a nest will hatch is dependent on the turtle species, where the nest is located, the amount of sunlight, moisture, temperatures the nest is subjected to, environmental factors and so much more.
+When a nest will hatch depends on the turtle species, where the nest is located, the amount of sunlight, moisture, temperatures the nest is subjected to, environmental factors, and so much more.
 A warm summer can speed up the incubation period.
-A cooler summer and/or erratic temperatures and weather patterns can cause the hatchlings to be slower showing up but in the end, we're on turtle time.
+A cooler summer or erratic temperatures and weather patterns can cause the hatchlings to show up slower, but in the end, we're on turtle time.

-There are many factors that affect the outcome of the clutch size (number of eggs) and incubation period for the eight species of turtles native to Ontario in regards to nesting variance is usual.
+Many factors affect the outcome of the clutch size (number of eggs) and incubation period for the eight species of turtles native to Ontario in regards to nesting variance is usual.
 Please view the following as a general guideline;

 Eastern Musk Turtle 'Stinkpot' – 2 to 5 oval-shaped eggs 60 to 90 days.